Medical History and Physical Exam for Rheumatoid Arthritis

-Your medical history and current medical condition are important factors that help your health professional diagnose and/or evaluate rheumatoid arthritis.
-To assess your medical history, your health professional may ask:
+Your medical history and current medical condition help your doctor diagnose and/or evaluate rheumatoid arthritis.
+To assess your medical history, your doctor may ask:

-During the physical examination, your health professional may look at, feel, and move each joint and evaluate it for:
+During the physical exam, your doctor may look at, feel, and move each joint and evaluate it for:

-During the examination, your health professional may also do a routine evaluation of the lungs, heart, liver, and kidneys.
+During the exam, your doctor may also do a routine evaluation of the lungs, heart, liver, and kidneys.

 Why It Is Done

-The medical history and physical examination are routine parts of any medical evaluation.
+The medical history and physical exam are routine parts of any medical evaluation.

-Important findings in the physical examination include the:
+Important findings in the physical exam include the:

 Rheumatoid arthritis often causes painful, swollen, "hot" joints and often affects the same joints on both sides of the body.
-Your health professional will note the location of affected joints, as well as other symptoms, to determine whether your condition meets the criteria for a diagnosis of rheumatoid arthritis.
+Your doctor will note the location of affected joints, as well as other symptoms, to find out whether your condition meets the criteria for a diagnosis of rheumatoid arthritis.